-Task Force final report to the legislature
+Task Force final report to the Legislature

 The Task Force final report to the Legislature is due on February 25, 2026.
-The MPCA has begun compiling the history of the Pig's Eye Dump Site as part of this first annual report to the Minnesota Legislature.
-Once the Task Force has been officially established, the MPCA intends to seek input from the other members to fully compile the history of the Pig's Eye Dump Site.
+The MPCA has compiled the history of the Pig's Eye Dump Site and continues to gather information on the adjacent sites of concern to support development of remedial strategies and restoration plans by the Task Force.
+The MPCA also continues to refine the potential remedial strategies at Pig's Eye Dump with feedback and input from the Task Force members.